Fazizzz/Reverse-Vaccine-Design-Workflow/README.md

 For this workshop, the antigenicity of the candidate sequences is tested using 3 different online tools VaxiJen v.2<sup>4,5</sup>, VaxiJen v.3<sup>6-8</sup> and the antigenic.pl tool made by the Immunomedicine Group<sup>9</sup>.
 These are alignment free methods of predicting antigenicity and rely on machine learning or other methods to determine immunogenicity for a candidate sequence<sup>4-9</sup>.
 Each tool was run with its default settings, and the sequence was set to be bacterial in origin.
 The results for each sequence are presented in Table 1.

+*Table 1: Table of antigenicity predictions for candidate proteins using three different tools.
+Protein 1 has higher scores across predictions but protein 3 has the most determinants*

 ![Table1](https://github.com/Fazizzz/Reverse-Vaccine-Design-Workflow/blob/main/Images/Table1.png)

 From the results in Table 1, it can be observed that all three of the selected candidates are probable candidates for vaccine antigens.
 Notably, Protein 1 has the higher score across metrics but protein 3, which is the wild type, has more antigenic determinants.
 Figures for antigenic scores by protein sequence numbers are presented in the appendix (Appendix Figures 1-3) and data tables from the outputs are included in supplementary materials.